remicmacs/stellarisen/docs/FRONT-END.md

 Most of the CSS have been written by hand (artisanally-made CSS) in a modular way, using classes.
 We also used [Tachyons](https://tachyons.io), a CSS framework which implements a simple and responsive style.

 The CSS is also responsible for the animations and transitions of the DOM elements (this excludes the 3D scene).

+We were eager to use cutting edge functionalities introduced by CSS3, thus we made transitions and animations in pure CSS when possible.
+Of course animations taking place in 3D scenes were made with Javascript because 3D scenes management is handled by Javascript libraries.